 • Stay out of floodwater.

 • Wash your hands thoroughly if you touch floodwater - it may be contaminated.

 • Move people and pets upstairs or to a higher place with means of escape.

 If your home floods what you should take when you evacuate

 If you are told to evacuate follow the advice of the emergency services.
-You will be taken to a central facility where you will be given food and somewhere to sleep.
+You will be taken to a central facility where you will be given food and somewhere

 - Take clothing, medicines and baby care items with you.